mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 header:
   image: "congress_edge_detection.jpg"
   caption: "Photo credit: [**Politico**](http://www.politico.com/story/2011/09/poll-congress-sinks-even-lower-063679)"
+excerpt: "A unique line of text to describe this post that will display in an archive listing and meta description with SEO benefits."
 ---

 It's 100 degrees in the nation's capitol (and it feels like 114), so what else is there to do but drink beer, listen to Spotify's Discover Weekly, and write code?
 [Golden Monkey in hand](https://www.beeradvocate.com/beer/profile/345/1003/), I sat down on my couch and promptly watched the Olympics for three hours with my roommates.

 Eeventually, I got to work.

 Since I'm doing some natural language processing at work, I figured I might as well write a post about NLP in Python.
 Inspired by the view of The Capitol from my apartment's window, I decided to use US laws for this post.
-Unfortuantely, I couldn't find a repository with the text of every US law, so I decided to create it myself by scraping laws from [www.congress.gov](https://www.congress.gov).
+Unfortuantely, I couldn't find a repository with the text of every US law, so I decided to create one myself by scraping laws from [www.congress.gov](https://www.congress.gov).